Snawoot/linux-secureboot-kit/README.md

 sudo make
 ```

 Root access is required for proper embedded boot config generation.
+You will be asked for GRUB password during build process.

 #### Debian 9 and Debian 10 notes